Username9-11/username9-11.github.io/Rampage Killers Military Connections.md

 >Marvin LaFontaine, 53, a mechanical engineer who considered himself a friend of Nancy Lanza from Kingston, N.H., where Ms. Lanza grew up, kept in touch with her chiefly by e-mail, Facebook and phone until 2010.
 He remembered that Adam Lanza deeply admired one of his mother’s brothers, a retired Kingston police officer named James Champion.
 Mr. LaFontaine said Mr. Lanza was keen on joining the military, as his uncle, Mr. Champion, had done.

 5. [Patterns Among School Shooters: Body-Related Issues and the Military - Aberrant Adult Shooters](https://schoolshooters.info/sites/default/files/patterns_body_related_issues_and_military_1.28.pdf)
+>Adam Lanza\
->Adam Lanza [-] Uncle: Marines and law enforcement\
+>Uncle: Marines and law enforcement\
 >[...]\
+>Adam Lanza\
->Adam Lanza [-] Wanted to enlist in Marines but mother talked him out of it; he took this harder than she expected
+>Wanted to enlist in Marines but mother talked him out of it; he took this harder than she expected

 6. [Sandy Hook Elementary School shooting - Developmental and mental health problems](https://en.wikipedia.org/wiki/Sandy_Hook_Elementary_School_shooting#Developmental_and_mental_health_problems)
 >Lanza exhibited developmental challenges before the age of three.
 These included communication and sensory difficulties, socialization delays, and repetitive behaviors.
 He was seen by the New Hampshire Birth to Three intervention program and referred to special education preschool services.[163]
 Once at elementary school, he was diagnosed with a sensory-integration disorder.
 Sensory-processing disorder does not have official status by the medical community as a formal diagnosis but is a common characteristic of autism.[164]
 His anxiety affected his ability to attend school and in 8th grade he was placed on "homebound" status, which is reserved for children who are too disabled, even with supports and accommodations, to attend school.[165]